 Do you want to structure a website strategy team?
-To start with, most companies either have one person responsible for website strategy or outsource to handle this.
+Most companies either have one person responsible for website strategy or outsource this work.

 However, as your company expands, you might find that it becomes too much for such one person to build your entire strategy, track your website performance, be ready with an alternative plan or make it cheaper to do in-house.